goharbor/community/GUIDING_PRINCIPLES.md

 # Committe

-The Harbor Project has appointed this committe to uphold the values and guiding principles of the project.
-The committe is comprised of the [Harbor Core Maintainers](https://github.com/goharbor/community/blob/master/MAINTAINERS.md#core-maintainers) and Jonas Rosland ([jonasrosland](https://github.com/jonasrosland)), our Open Source Community Manager.
+Harbor on purpose does not have a specialized Committe to uphold the values and guiding principles of the project.
+The project [maintainers](https://github.com/goharbor/community/blob/master/MAINTAINERS.md) are responsible for the overall health, technical architecture, and direction of Harbor and making sure Harbor is well-operated.
+Along with our Open Source Community Manager, Jonas Rosland ([jonasrosland](https://github.com/jonasrosland)), they should monitor all Harbor community activities and ensure we honor our values and principles in every interaction.
+Any Harbor community member, including maintainers, contributors, and users, can flag situations or instances that go against our guiding principles.
+The Committee can assign anyone from the community to investigate and discuss the issue so that we can resolve it.
+Such discussions can happen in community calls or specialized one-off meetings.